eProsima/Integration-Service-docs/docs/use-case2.rst

     soss soss-dds/examples/fiware/dds_fiware_ros1.yaml

-- Check again the value of the data in the `contextBroker`:
+- Check again the value of the :code:`data` in the *contextBroker*:

 .. code-block:: bash